-This report provides an independent evaluation of the exploration potential of Toiyabe Project owned by MinQuest Inc. (MinQuest) now under option to Golden Oasis Exploration Inc. (Golden Oasis) and makes recommendations for further work.
-This report has been prepared to support the acquisition of the property and to provide recommendations for a proposed Initial Public Offering by Golden Oasis Exploration Inc. and is prepared under the terms set out in NI 43-101.
+This report provides an evaluation of the exploration potential of Toiyabe Project owned by MinQuest Inc. (MinQuest) now under option to Golden Oasis Exploration Corp.
+(Golden Oasis) and makes recommendations for further work.
+This report has been prepared to update the original Technical Report dated November 2005 which was prepared to support the acquisition of the property and to provide recommendations for further work, and is prepared under the terms set out in NI 43-101.